Jerome Robbins: 1950s

 West Side Story is a contemporary version of Romeo and Juliet, set on the Upper West Side.
 The show, with music by Leonard Bernstein, marked the first collaboration between Robbins and Stephen Sondheim, who wrote the lyrics, as well as Arthur Laurents, who wrote the book.
 Because book, music, and dance were envisioned as an organic whole, the cast, in a Broadway first, had to be equally skilled as actors, singers, and dancers.
 To help the young cast grow into their roles, Robbins did not allow those playing members of opposite gangs (Jets and Sharks) to mix during the rehearsal process.
 He also, according to dancer Linda Talcott Lee, "played psychological games" with the cast: "And he would plant rumors among one gang about the other, so they really hated each other."
 Although it opened to good reviews, it was overshadowed by Meredith Willson's The Music Man at that year's Tony Awards.
 West Side Story did, however, earn Robbins his second Tony Award for choreography.

 The streak of hits continued with Gypsy (1959), starring Ethel Merman.
 Robbins re-teamed with Sondheim and Laurents, and the music was by Jule Styne.
 The musical is based (loosely) on the life of stripper Gypsy Rose Lee.

 In 1956 Robbins's muse, Tanaquil LeClercq, contracted polio and was paralyzed; for the next decade Robbins largely withdrew from his activities at New York City Ballet, but he established his own small dance company, Ballets USA, which premiered at the inaugural season of Gian Carlo Menotti's Festival of the Two Worlds in Spoleto, Italy in June 1958, toured Europe and the US under the auspices of the State Department, and appeared on television on The Ed Sullivan Show.
 Among the dances he created for Ballets USA were N.Y.
 Export: Opus Jazz and Moves.

 House Un-American Activities Committee

 In 1950, Robbins was called to testify before the House Committee on Un-American Activities (HUAC), suspected of Communist sympathies.
 Robbins, though willing to confess to past party membership, resisted naming names of others with similar political connections; he held out for three years until, according to two family members in whom he confided, he was threatened with public exposure of his homosexuality.
-Robbins named the names of persons he said were Communists, including actors Lloyd Gough and Elliot Sullivan, dance critic Edna Ocko, filmmaker Lionel Berman, playwright Jerome Chodorov, his brother Edward Chodorov, Madeline Lee Gilford and her husband Jack Gilford, who were blacklisted for their perceived political beliefs and had their careers suffer noticeably, to the point Gilford and his wife often had to borrow money from friends to make ends meet.
+Robbins named the names of persons he said were Communists, including actors Lloyd Gough and Elliot Sullivan, dance critic Edna Ocko, filmmaker Lionel Berman, playwright Jerome Chodorov, his brother Edward Chodorov, Madeline Lee Gilford and her husband Jack Gilford, who were blacklisted for their perceived political beliefs and their careers suffered noticeably, to the point that they often had to borrow money from friends.
 Because he cooperated with HUAC, Robbins's career did not visibly suffer and he was not blacklisted.